hastec-fr/apash/README.md

 ```

 #### <ins>Intallation by Script</ins>
-Modify the URL in consequence if you want a particular version, here it's for the head of the main branch (for BASH):
+Modify the URL accordingly if you want a particular version.
+In that case, it's for the head of the main branch (for BASH):
 ```bash
 curl -s "https://raw.githubusercontent.com/hastec-fr/apash/refs/heads/main/utils/install.sh" | bash
 ```